shakram02/bash_beautify/README.md

 * If you want a more extensive formatter check out [shell-format](https://marketplace.visualstudio.com/items?itemName=foxundermoon.shell-format) it requires
 `golang` and `shfmt` installed

+This is my first vscode extension, Please feel free to report issues, give feedback and request features.

 ### Requirements
 - Make sure to have [Python](https://www.python.org/downloads/) installed and added to `$PATH` You'll mostly have those requirements met by default if you're running Linux